 Time distribution sheets must be maintained for all staff members paid from more than one fund.
-A sample is included in Appendix C.

-The time and effort documentation is the minimum required to fulfill this requirement.
+Time and effort documentation is the minimum required to fulfill this requirement.
 Providers are required to keep documentation as required by OMB Circular A87 Attachment B-8h.
-Providers are encouraged to establish additional detail beyond federal requirements to support payroll and benefits charges.
+Providers are encouraged to establish additional details beyond federal requirements to support payroll and benefits charges.